Discover the world through travel & beyond!

 Williams, Arizona – Inspiration for Disney's Cars Land (Photo credit: Colleen Lanin)

-If you plan to do the train route, then you can bed down for the night in Williams.
+If you plan to do the train route, then bed down for the night in Williams.
 The Grand Canyon Railway offers hotel and train packages.
-The hotel isn't anything fancy, but the town sure is cute.
+The hotel isn’t anything fancy, but the town sure is cute.
+Wander through the town’s kitschy shops for a Route 66 souvenir.

 Disney Imagineers visited the towns along the old Route 66 for inspiration for the Cars movies and subsequent Cars Land at Disneyland.
-It's obvious they spent a night or two in Williams, which lights up like a scene from Cars with neon along its 15-mile-per-hour main drag.
-It's art-imitating-life-imitating-art at its finest.
-Wander through the town's kitschy shops for a Route 66 souvenir.
+They must’ve spent a night or two in Williams, which lights up like a scene from Cars with neon along its 15-mile-per-hour main drag.
+It’s art-imitating-life-imitating-art at its finest.

 Route 66 souvenirs for families